Sunday September 5, 2010

 The Southwestern Company is headquartered in Nashville, Tennessee.
 The company started out selling Bibles door-to-door.
 The connections of their executives and employees to evangelic Christian organizations remain strong.
 The connections they share are largely the same as those of their Republican politician friends.

 In Part 2 of this series, “A RICO Case,” I will lay out the evidence and arguments that demonstrate a widespread and ongoing pattern of racketeering activity by the Southwestern Company that includes multiple levels of tax evasion, money laundering, and false income tax reporting.
-In addition, I will provide evidence of organized and intentional violations of U.S. immigration laws.

 In Part 3 of this series, “Web of Deceit,” I will connect the dots between the dozens of shell companies, political action groups, multi-millionaires, Republican politicians, and evangelical Christian groups that make up the web through which the Southwestern Company asserts its influence and extracts its illegally gained profits.